theHackStreetBoyz/HackStreet/README.md

 If you don't have it, I'll complain and tell you how to install it.

+## I need to have the Fullstack Linter installed!

+npm install -g eslint eslint-config-fullstack eslint-plugin-react

 ## 1. Make me into something!

 We recommend that you **clone**, not fork, this repo – unless your intention is